enviodev/uniswap-v3-analytics/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## TODO:
-- [] use numberOfSwaps data point rather than txCount on Factory entity
 - [] pools on click